-There are lifeguards on duty as well as a private pier that stretches out into the water.
+There are lifeguards on duty and a private pier stretching out into the water.
 It’s also a great place to take a wander along the beach to check out some of Malibu’s fabulous beach mansions.

 From Surfrider, you can round out your beach day with a little bit of history at the Adamson House.
-This is a classic example of Spanish Colonial Revival style architecture that’s now a museum, complete with extensive gardens.
+One of the top-rated tourist attractions in Malibu, this house is a classic example of Spanish Colonial Revival style architecture; it’s now a museum, complete with extensive gardens.
 You’ll also find the Malibu Lagoon Museum nearby, capturing the local history and the spirit of Old California.

 Leo Carrillo State Park

 Travelers with pups in tow can now celebrate!
 Leo Carrillo State Park allows for fun with the whole family, including your four-legged friends.